Giant's Head Mountain Trails Re-Development Plan

 - consulting fees for design work, tender document preparation and construction management

-Once the District of Summerland has completed the requirements around First Nations consultation, staff will be proceeding with some of the initial works later this year (2022) which includes a wildfire assessment, snake hibernaculum assessment and an invasive species management plan.
+In 2022, the District of Summerland has completed the requirements around First Nations consultation, staff and proceeded with some of the initial works which included a wildfire assessment, snake hibernaculum assessment and an invasive species management plan.

-Detailed design work and tender documents will be completed in 2023 with construction to follow.
-The project completion deadline is December 31, 2026; however it is anticipated that full project will be completed in 2025.
+Detailed design work and tender documents have been completed in 2023 with construction to follow.

-The 2018 Trails Re-Development Final Plan is available for downloading (see below).
+The 2018 Trails Re-Development Final Plan is available here: 18-06-07 GHM Trails Re-Development Plan FINAL

 Please note some of the highlights of the Plan: